The Best Voice Assistants

 Points to consider

-Although Google Assistant is quickly gaining compatibility with popular home automation services and smart-devices such as the Vivint security hub, Alexa is the industry leader when it comes to voice assistant integration.
-For reference, Google Assistant pairs with more than 5,000 devices, while Amazon Alexa pairs with more than 20,000.
-For those who want greater flexibility when automating their home, Alexa is the better option.
+Although Google Assistant is quickly gaining compatibility with popular home automation and home security services, Alexa is the industry leader when it comes to voice assistant integration.
+While Google is moving to restrict third-party compatibility in an effort to control ecosystem security, Amazon has more of an open-door policy with more than 60,000 compatible smart home devices.
+Google’s count is a fraction of Amazon’s at 10,000.
+For those who prioritize flexibility when automating their home, Alexa is the better option.

 Why we chose it